-- Investments are mainly acquired with the intention of holding them through to maturity, although some liquid assets may be sold prior to maturity should it be to the benefit of Council - Cash liquidity requirements are structured and managed to ensure that Council is not in a financial position that will require a forced sale of these assets capital gain or loss is actually realised (through disposal), the gain or loss of value will be recognised within that month's financial accounts.
+- Investments are mainly acquired with the intention of holding them through to maturity, although some liquid assets may be sold prior to maturity should it be to the benefit of Council - Cash liquidity requirements are structured and managed to ensure that Council is not in a financial position that will require a forced sale of these assets

 Notwithstanding the above, changes in capital value are important and the monthly investment report will therefore provide Council with indicative market valuations of each investment.
-In the event that the capital value of any investment becomes impaired, or a
+If the capital value of any investment becomes impaired, or a capital gain or loss is realised (through disposal), the gain or loss of value will be recognised within that month's financial accounts.